How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 What to Include

-Out of scope: What are you explicitly NOT building (to prevent scope creep)
+What you're explicitly NOT building (prevents scope creep)

 Prioritize Ruthlessly

-- Must-have: The POC cannot prove the concept without this
+- Must-have: POC cannot prove the concept without this

 - Should-have: Important but not essential for initial validation